alexeilebedev/primestoriches/README.md

 $3 for square 65..96 and $4 for square 97..128

 A physical board exists, this is just the supporting program for it.
-This program figures out the optimal pay to stay strategy and checks expected game runtime based on specified rules.
+This program figures out the optimal pay-to-stay strategy and checks expected game runtime based on specified rules.
 The idea is that there must be a wide gap in performance between bad and good strategies, otherwise rules are unbalanced.